-You may be entitled to a concession from duty when you buy a property that you intend to live in as your home for a continuous period of 12 months, within 12 months of settlement.
+You may be entitled to a concession from duty when you buy a property that you intend to live in as your home for a continuous period of 12 months, within 12 months after settlement.

 Our land transfer (stamp) duty calculator and pensioner land transfer (stamp) duty calculator work out the land transfer duty that applies when you buy a Victorian property based on a number of factors, including this concession.
 You can also refer to land transfer (stamp) duty rates.

 This concession is available to all home buyers (not just first home owners) whose property is valued up to $550,000 and who: